ethanbass/zerenebatchR/README.md

 install.packages("zerenebatchR", repos="https://ethanbass.r-universe.dev/", type="source")
 ```

-## System requirements

-zerenebatchR has not yet been tested on Windows and may very well not work on Windows systems without modification due to file path issues.

 ## Usage

-The package contains only one function (`run_zs_batch`) which can be used to create and run batch scripts in Zerene Stacker. zerenebatchR can also create the folders of image stacks required by Zerene Stacker.
-Please see the documentation for further details, by running `?zerenebatchR::run_zs_batch` from your R console.
+The function `expand_zs_batch` can be used to expand a `data.frame` containing the first and last file in a stack.
+This expanded `data.frame` can then be fed to the `run_zs_batch` function to stack images in Zerene Stacker. `zerenebatchR` automatically creates the folders of images that are required for batch image processing in Zerene Stacker and creates the batch script.
+For further details, please see the documentation by running `?zerenebatchR::run_zs_batch` or `?zerenebatchR::expand_zs_batch` from your R console.